HJBerwick/HJBerwick.github.io/_posts/2024-05-25-causal-impact.md

 **Chart 1: Actual vs. Counterfactual**

 The top chart shows the actual data for the impacted group as a black line, in other words the *actual* average daily sales for customers who did go on to sign up to the Delivery Club.
 You can also see the counterfactual, which is shown with the blue dotted line.
-The purple area around the blue dotted line represent the confidence intervals around the counterfactual, i.e. the range in which the algorithm believes the prediction should fall in.
-A wider confidence interval suggests that the model is less sure about it's counterfactual prediction, and this is all taken into account when we look to quantify the actual uplift.
+The purple area around the blue dotted line represents the confidence intervals around the counterfactual, i.e. the range in which the algorithm believes the prediction should fall in.
+A wider confidence interval suggests that the model is less sure about its counterfactual prediction, and this is all taken into account when we look to quantify the actual uplift.

-From an initial glance at this first chart, it does indeed look like there is some increase in daily average spend for customers who joined the club, over and above what the model suggests they would have done, if the club was never in existence.
+From an initial glance at this first chart, it does indeed look like there is some increase in daily average spend for customers who joined the club, over and above what the model suggests they would have done, if the club were never in existence.
 We will look at the actual numbers for this shortly.

 <br>